Mertook/SMTweaks/readme.txt

 - New armors and significant reworks to existing armor
 - New weapons added and several existing weapons rebalanced and made more appropriate for the Emperors elite forces
 - New scripted abilities to keep your Marines alive and bring destruction to the Forces of Chaos
-- Smoke Launchers for Landspeeders!
+- Smoke Launchers for Landspeeders
-- Custom Turrets for Razorbacks!
-Heavy Bolters, Heavy Flamers & Lascannons
+- Customizable Turrets for Razorbacks; Heavy Bolters, Heavy Flamers & Lascannons
+- A complete rework of how Deathwatch Marines are hired, build a small super-elite Kill-Team
+- 6 new custom ammo types just for Deathwatch